MonkeManX/monkemanx.github.io/content/articles/Metaethical_position.md

 # My Metaethical Position

-I believe that when someone says, *"Murder is wrong,"* they genuinely believe murder is wrong.
+I believe that when someone says, "Murder is wrong," they genuinely believe murder is wrong.
 However, I argue that what morality actually refers to is a fiction.
 This fiction was created through a constructive process and is reinforced by societal pressure to ensure people perceive morality as objective and real.
 This enforcement helps maintain adherence to the moral fiction.

+Central to why I believe this is that when we speak about morality, we speak about "What do I owe other people?"
+But where should this owe come from?
+Why do I owe you not to kill you?
+Owing implies having some kind of debt toward another, but where should this debt originate?
+For theists, the answer is easier—God creates us with this debt.
+But if you are not a theist, then this explanation doesn’t work.

+One way this owe could arise is if we, as a society, agree to have rules imposed upon us—morality as a social contract.
+In this case, we say, "I owe you not to kill you because we made a contract in which I promised not to kill you."
+In this sense, morality is a fiction, just like laws—something we created to ensure societal flourishing and our own survival.

 {{< rawhtml >}}
 <figure>